POTL: A First-Order Complete Temporal Logic for Operator Precedence Languages: Conclusions

 \section{Conclusions}

-We introduced the temporal logic POTL by extensively redefining the semantics of OPTL.
-We proved its FO-completeness on finite OP words, and we gave an automata-theoretic model checking procedure for it.
-The next natural research step is the extension of such results to $\omega$-words, which, for model checking, may follow the approach sketched in \cite{ChiariMP18} for OPTL.
-Whether POTL is strictly more expressive than OPTL also remains an open problem, although we conjecture OPTL is not FO-complete.
+We introduced the temporal logic POTL, proved its FO-completeness, and gave an automata-theoretic model checking procedure.
+We argue that the strong gain in expressive power w.r.t.\ previous approaches to model checking CFL brought by POTL is worth the technicalities needed to achieve the present --and future-- results.
+The next natural research step is the extension of such results to $\omega$-words, which, for model checking, may follow the approach sketched in \cite{ChiariMP20a} for OPTL, and may be done with composition arguments for FO-completeness.
+Whether POTL is strictly more expressive than OPTL remains an open problem, although we conjecture OPTL is not FO-complete.
 A direct explanation of the completeness result of Corollary~\ref{cor:complete-subset} also remains to be given.

-An important future step is the implementation of a model checker for POTL, to prove that OP languages and logics are suitable in practice to program verification.
+We already implemented the OPA construction of Section~\ref{sec:mc} in a prototype model checking tool, which is showing promising results.
+We also plan to develop user-friendly domain-specific languages, to prove that OP languages and logics are suitable in practice to program verification.